 Extreme Cold Weather Gear Packing List Add Ons

-There’s cold-weather gear and then there’s extreme cold-weather gear.
+There’s cold-weather gear, and then there’s extreme cold-weather gear.
 When you are dealing with temperatures of -25 or days that don’t even go above 0, then you need another level of gear.

-However – one great thing I’ve noticed with winter tour companies in places like Alaska – they are starting to provide the appropriate extreme weather gear for you because they understand that the normal person might not have the means to get all of this gear for just one trip.
+However – one great thing I’ve noticed with winter tour companies in places like Alaska is that they are starting to provide the appropriate extreme weather gear for you because they understand that the normal person might not have the means to get all of this gear for just one trip.
 And they want to make sure you are warm because a warm person is a happy person.
 So be sure to always ask if they provide gear before you go out and buy yours!

 Balaclava